| |

 • Must be at least 12" high, and a contrasting color,

-on front doors and roof.
+on front doors.

 • If two cars show up with the same number, in the same class,

-first car to register keeps the number, and the other(s) will need
+first car to register keeps the number, and the other (s) will need

 to add a letter or digit to theirs.